Iken.in: Website

 employed in corporate businesses or non-governmental organizations (NGOs), etc.

 The website is developed around key sections Share, Connect, Learn, Test and Play.

 The ‘Connect’ section allows users to connect with peers & virtual mentors.
 The ‘Learn’ section on iKen consists of curriculum oriented content developed by iKen which can be customized by users to meet their specific requirements.
 The ‘Test’ feature allows users to test their level of knowledge and provides a real time performance assessment personalized manner.
 The ‘Share’ section allows users to create multimedia content with others in the form of videos, presentations, documents, etc. Users receive constructive feedback from peers & other participants.
-The ‘Play’ on iKen consists of learning oriented educational games which help students learn in an interactive and fun way.
+The ‘Play’ on iKen consists of learning oriented educational games which help students learn.